Inokinoki/DalFs/README.md

-# DalFs: an Userspace filesystem based on OpenDAL
+# DalFs: a Userspace filesystem based on OpenDAL

 **Still a WIP!!!
-Could be buggy and risky, please use an VM to test.** Take your own risk.
+Could be buggy and risky, please use a VM to test.** Take your own risk.

 This project largely refers to [netfuse](https://github.com/anowell/netfuse) project, but will be refactored soon.

-Currently, it can provide an Userspace filesystem backing by [OpenDAL](https://github.com/apache/incubator-opendal), thus supports the following backend as data sources (some of them will be supported after upgrading OpenDAL):
+Currently, it can provide a Userspace filesystem backing by [OpenDAL](https://github.com/apache/incubator-opendal), thus supports the following backend as data sources (some of them will be supported after upgrading OpenDAL):

 - Azblob
 - Azdfs